Language

 ChristianiaAnother district of Copenhagen that should be on your must-visit list is Christiania, a Freetown often described as a society within a society.
 It started as a loose conglomerate of anarchists and hippies but has turned into a tight knit community.
 Though Christiania is best known for its Green Light District, a short street where marijuana is (almost) freely sold, there is much more to it.
 When you get beyond the hash dealers you can find unique architectural pieces and an amazing view at the lake.

-Copenhagen has a wealth of free to visit and enjoy green spaces.
+Copenhagen has an abundance of green spaces that are free to visit and enjoy.
 Five minutes away from the Little Mermaid statue you can visit Langelinie Park, where in spring you can enjoy the Copenhagen Sakura Festival under the park’s 200 cherry blossom trees.

 The Botanical Gardens offer 10 hectares with more than 13,000 species of plants, all arranged in different sections.
 The outdoor areas of the Gardens are free to enter, if you want to head inside the glass houses and the Butterfly House there is a small fee, though.

-Rosenborg CastleThe King’s Garden, outside Rosenborg Castle, is another not to miss outside, free to the public park.
-Kongens Have is Denmark’s oldest royal garden with impressive herbaceous borders, numerous historical sculptures, and Krumspringet ('The Caper') - a restored Renaissance park with a pavilion, espaliers and rose gardens.
+Rosenborg CastleThe King's Garden outside Rosenborg Castle is another park that is free to the public and not to be missed.
+Kongens Have is Denmark's oldest royal garden with impressive herbaceous borders, numerous historical sculptures and Krumspringet ("The Capers") - a restored Renaissance park with a pavilion, trellis and rose garden.

 Free activities in Copenhagen